 Welcome to the Lab Page of Rumi Chunara, Assistant Professor at New York University.

 The overarching goal of our research is to develop the principles needed to incorporate unstructured data into a better understanding of population-level health.
-We primarily develop computational and statistical methods across data mining, natural language processing, spatio-temporal analyses and machine learning, to study population-level public health.
+We primarily develop computational methods across data mining, natural language processing, and machine learning to generate features for spatio-temporal population-level public health models.